 The best part?
 Handshake integrates with Shopify.
 The integration allows wholesale creators to manage inventory, track sales, and fulfill orders all in one place, compared to traditional wholesale marketplaces, which requires manual upkeep and one too many CSV uploads and excel sheets.

 Bonanza is a fast-growing online marketplace based in Seattle, Washington.
-It’s a newer buy and sell website, but is quickly becoming a popular eBay alternative.
+It’s one of the newer online selling sites, but is quickly becoming a popular eBay alternative.
 You can sell pretty much anything on the platform, and it receives over 5.1M monthly visits to its website, according to SimilarWeb.

-Think of Bonanza as the middle ground between Amazon and eBay.
+Think of Bonanza as the middle ground between the best online selling sites Amazon and eBay.
 There are more unique and handmade items for sale on Bonanza than on eBay, but fewer branded names than on Amazon.
 For example, you can sell the latest Nike Air Max model or a handmade one-of-a-kind copper necklace and find active buyers for each.
 Buyers can add products to their cart for a set price or negotiate an offer with you through the platform.

 Bonanza charges you nothing to list your products on its site.
 It only takes a small percentage of your final sale price after you sell.
 And since many Bonanza sellers also have their own online stores, you can integrate Bonanza with platforms like Shopify to manage and sell products more easily.

-Ruby Lane is a newer online marketplace for vintage and antiques, but it’s giving big sites like Etsy a run for their money.
-Ruby Lane was voted the number one recommended selling site for 2019 in an EcommerceBytes survey.
+Ruby Lane is a newer online marketplace for vintage and antiques, but it’s giving big online selling sites like Etsy a run for their money.
+Ruby Lane was voted number one of top online sites to sell for 2019 in an EcommerceBytes survey.
 Selling on Ruby Lane gives you access to highly targeted buyers for categories like antiques and collectibles, vintage and art, dolls, and jewelry.

 Fees and payments are straightforward, too.
 It’s free to set up and list your products.
 But you need to pay a monthly maintenance fee of $54 for up to 50 items.
 This fee changes the more items you list on the platform.
 In addition, Ruby Lane charges a 6.7% service fee based on total purchase order, capped at $250.

-Whether you’re an antiques and collectibles store owner or just want a website to sell stuff on, Ruby Lane is a good place to connect with passionate buyers.
+Whether you’re an antiques and collectibles store owner or just want online selling sites, Ruby Lane is a good place to connect with passionate buyers.

-Etsy is the go-to marketplace for handcrafted and vintage items.
+Etsy is one of the best selling sites for handcrafted and vintage items.
 In 2015, it began including maker-developed manufactured goods, but only for select accounts on the marketplace.
 As of Q2 2020, there were over 60 million buyers on Etsy, making it a lucrative way to start selling online.

 You’ll be charged a $0.20 listing fee for each item you sell on Esty.
 Listings expire every four months.
 So if your item doesn’t sell and you renew the listing, you’ll be charged an additional $0.20.
 When you make a sale, you’ll be charged a transaction fee of 5% of the display price, plus the amount you charge for shipping and gift wrapping.

-If you’re new to online selling, Etsy can be a great place to sell your stuff.
+If you’re new to online selling sites, Etsy can be a great place to sell your stuff.
 You’ll get access to an active buyer network, a pop-up storefront, and tools to help market your business on the platform.

 Chairish is an online consignment shop made for high-quality home decor and furniture.
 It takes minutes to list an item (for free) on Chairish, and depending on your seller plan, between 70% and 80% of the selling price goes back to you.